wfxr/tmux-fzf-url/README.md

 # tmux-fzf-url

-`tmux-fzf-url` is a tmux plugin for opening urls on screen quickly without mouse.
+`tmux-fzf-url` is a tmux plugin for opening urls from browser quickly without mouse.

 ![screenshot](screenshot.gif)